Please enable JavaScript to use CodeHS

 Students will create a program that uses "grow" and "shrink" blocks to change the size of characters.

-Students will be able to find and correct bugs in sequences.
+Students will be able to use loops to repeat code in a program.

-Students will be able to plan a program to describe their characteristics and interests.
+Students will be able to create a program that tells information about their favorites.

 Create a Chicken Crossing Game